jina-ai/jina/github_issue_label_guide.md

 ## How labels are used in Jina repos.

 Labels added by community members are automatically assigned the label `needs-triage`.
-A Jina staff member should then read the issue and assign it to correct the labels.
+A Jina staff member should then read the issue and assign it to the correct labels.

-An issue added by a Jina staff member can skip triage and directly be assigned a type.
+An issue added by a Jina staff member can skip triage and directly be assigned a type, priority, status and area label.

 All issues are assigned a type label.
 Some issues may be assigned a priority, status, and area label. **An issue should only ever have one type label, one status label, one priority label, and one area label.**